 |The Upper Wall

-Nuts and small cams for the corner.
-Tiny stuff for the face.
-Bigger (hand-sized?) pieces for the last easier roof.
+Nuts and small cams for the corner, tiny stuff for the face, and bigger (hand-sized?) pieces for the last easier roof.

 |By phil broscovak|

 Jun 23, 2005

 HI Kirk.
 Yes, I believe the first ascent was Kathy Zaiser and myself in the early to mid-eighties.
 Like Maria's Farewell, this was a route put up as a going away present.

 |By aaron voreis|

 rating: 5.10a 6a 18 VI+ 18 E1 5a

 Do not hesitate to lead this route.
 It definately does not warrant an R rating as the face climbing section can be sewn up with good tcus and med-small nuts.

 Apr 21, 2014

 Lead this yesterday and it was great.
 I didn't notice a whole lot of spots for placement on the face but the climb was all there and didn't seem that bad.
 All I can say is FUN.